rust-lang/rust/src/doc/rustc-dev-guide/src/compiletest.md

 [here, at Brian Anderson's blog](https://brson.github.io/2017/07/10/how-rust-is-tested#s-ct).

 ## Adding a new test file
-Simply create your new test in the appropriate location under [src/test](https://github.com/rust-lang/rust/tree/master/src/test).
+Briefly, simply create your new test in the appropriate location under [src/test](https://github.com/rust-lang/rust/tree/master/src/test).
 No registration of test files is necessary as
 `compiletest` will scan the [src/test](https://github.com/rust-lang/rust/tree/master/src/test) subfolder recursively, and will execute any Rust source files it finds as tests.
+See [`Adding new tests`](https://github.com/rust-lang-nursery/rustc-guide/blob/master/src/tests/adding.md) for a complete guide on how to adding new tests.

 ## Header Commands
 Source file annotations which appear in comments near the top of the source file *before* any test code are known as header